Table of contents

 Pixel tracking is prevalent in the world of digital advertisement.
 Service providers typically use it when they have limited access to end users' devices or software tools.

 An example of pixel tracking is when it's used to know when an email is opened.
 The sender of an email will usually attach a small image that might not be visible within the email, and when the reader's email client requests the image it forwards their client and request header info to the email sender.

-Here is another article you might like 😊 "What Is Semantic?"
+Here is another article you might like 😊 "What Is A Pseudocode?"